 Overall, seventh grade at Yachad is a lot fun and we are so excited to continue your Yachad journey with you during this important year!

-In 8th grade students explore the many dimensions of modern Israel as modern American Jewish life through historical, cultural and political lenses.
+In 8th grade students explore the many dimensions of modern Israel as modern American Jews through historical, cultural and political lenses.
 Using first person narratives, music, film, food, primary documents and more students engage in the deep, complex questions that Israel presents.
 Students travel to Israel together over the February break for a 10-day trip with American and Israeli educators where the get to explore the landscape firsthand and form strong bonds with their class community.
 Upon return to Brooklyn, students continue their deep dive into learning about Israel and reflecting on their personal relationship with the country as Reform American Jews in the 21st century.

 8th grade students also have several add-on programs at their disposal.
 More information can be found here.